IIHTDevelopers/Yaksha-FullStack-React-Java-Tax-Management-Template/Commands Readme.txt

 * npm run test -> to run all test cases.
 It is mandatory to run this command before submission of workspace -> takes 5 to 6 min

-* You need to use CTRL+Shift+B - command compulsorily on code IDE, before final submission as well.
-This will push or save the updated contents in the internal git/repository, and will be used to evaluate the code quality.